branaway/Japid/eclipse-plugin/README.txt

 	1. recognized .json, .xml, .txt file extensions as templates in code generation.
 	2. matched Japid 0.6.1.
 	3. added route file check in incremental buiding.
+2011/2/15, v0.8.6
+	1. matched Japid 0.6.2.
+	2. put whatever error message during the code transform in the generated Java code to get the attention.